HEMAANZ/.github/profile/README.md

-# HEMA New Zealand
+# HEMA Aotearoa New Zealand

-HEMA New Zealand has formed to promote Historical European Martial Arts throughout New Zealand.
+HEMAANZ has formed to promote Historical European Martial Arts throughout New Zealand.

 We aim to achieve the following:
   - Promote safe practices in the training and execution of HEMA
   - Maintain standards of behaviour across HEMA clubs in Aotearoa
   - Support members and affiliate clubs with information resources
+  - Provide recognition with Sports NZ and related funding
   - Investigate and enforce breaches of behavioural and safety standards amongst affiliate clubs

-We are not a governing body.
+We are not a governing body - clubs are still self-led.
-Affiliate clubs are still self-led, let alone totally unaffiliated clubs in Aotearoa.

-Clubs wishing to affiliate must incorporate our published policies into their own, but beyond that are free to exercise self-governance.
+Clubs wishing to become members must incorporate our published policies into their own, but beyond that are free to exercise self-governance.